kickaha2019/articles/Computing/Website/8_Images.md

 where the paths are relative to the webpage definition, and the tags are used for alt text, as well as titles when the images are displayed in large size.

+On many pages with images the images are displayed small size inset into the text using [floats](https://www.w3schools.com/css/css_float.asp), and there is a special picture page displaying them in a larger size.
+Where there are more images than can be inset then using Javascript the inset images are rotated.
+Did hope to use CSS to achieve this but not easily possible.